mediaexplorer74/DodoArchipelago/README.md

 - Intro cutted (no multi-threading in WinSDK 10240)
 - World repairing promblem (Game "forget the world" after restarting and regenerates it...)
 - No story cutscenes
+- No upgradable buildings (only "inventary" parst is ready)

 ## ToDo